How to Use Google Flights: Tips for Finding the Best Deals (2024)

 How to use Going and Google Flights together

 The sample search will be pre-filled out with the departure city and arrival airports, plus filters like specific airlines, number of stops, and layover times.
 This makes it easy for you to narrow in on the flights included in the deal.
-Often, the deal is available from several cities and hundreds of date combinations, so you can update the departure airport and play around with various dates to see what works for you.

 How does Google Flights work?